Types of Trout in North America: A Detailed Guide

 Catching Gila Trout

 This is a different species that I recommend you practice proper catch and release.
 Let it go and handle it very gently.
-The population is still threatened and will likely always be because of the harsh environment they live in.
+Their population remains vulnerable due to their harsh habitat.

 Apache Trout